felipec/git/README.md

 This ensures that new users won't be making merges by mistake.

 Additionally, when doing a merge the order of the parents is reversed, so the local branch is merged to the remote one, and not the other way around like `git pull` does.
-Again: everyone has agreed this is serious a problem with `git pull` that has no solution except not using this command.
+Again: everyone has agreed this is serious a problem with `git pull` that has no solution except avoiding this command.

 Blog post: [git update: the odyssey for a sensible git pull](https://felipec.wordpress.com/2021/07/05/git-update/).

 ### Publish tracking branch

-Git mainline doesn't have the greatest support for triangular workflows, a good solution for that is to introduce a second "upstream" tracking branch which is for the reverse: the branch you normally push to.
+Junio's git doesn't have the greatest support for triangular workflows.
+A good solution for that is to introduce a second "upstream" tracking branch which is for the reverse: the branch you normally push to.